seek-oss/braid-design-system/.changeset/tired-chairs-tie.md

 '@braid-design-system/docs-ui': patch
 ---

-Migrate to tsdown for build
+Migrate source code bundling to use `tsdown`.